kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 We tried to encapsulate the specification of how I/O should be performed so as to keep the API simple for the common cases and provide a good set of predefined combinations.
 Gone are the several options to `mapreduce` that controlled I/O formats.
 There are only two arguments, `input.format` and
-`output.format` (just `format` for `from.dfs` and `to.dfs`) and in the simplest case they take a string as value, like `"csv"`or `"json"`, and everyting works.
+`output.format` (just `format` for `from.dfs` and `to.dfs`) and in the simplest case they take a string as value, like `"csv"`or `"json"`, and everything (should) works.

-For instance, if you run a trivial mapreduce job on this very document you would do something like
+For instance, if you run a mapreduce job on this very document you would do something like

 ```
 >from.dfs(mapreduce("../RHadoop.wiki/rmr-v1.2-Preview.md", input.format="text"))